 (photo credit: RAFAEL ADVANCED DEFENSE SYSTEMS)

-The missiles – which can be fired from vehicles, helicopters, ships and ground launchers – feature advanced optical seekers, smart target trackers and various artificial intelligence features.
+The 12.7 kg. missile, which can be fired from vehicles, helicopters, ships and ground launchers, has advanced electro-optic seekers which includes capabilities of a smart target tracker with artificial intelligence features.

 Join Jerusalem Post Premium Plus now for just $5 and upgrade your experience with an ads-free website and exclusive content.
 Click here>>